juandpinto/thesis-manuscript/source/13_results.md

 Another thing to note is that verbs are all listed in their traditional third-masculine-singular past conjugation.
 The first verb on the list is "היה"—a lemma referring to all forms of the verb להיות, including the infinitive.
 The same is true of "ידע" (item 19) and "דיבר" (item 60).

 Many of the most common lemmas on the FDOSH are prepositions.
-Note that even inseparable prepositions, such as -ה and -ב are considered independent lemmas by the parser, and are listed respectively as the lemmas "ה" and "ב".
+Note that even the definite article (-ה) and inseparable prepositions, such as -ל and -ב are considered independent lemmas by the parser, and are listed respectively as the lemmas "ל" ,"ה" and "ב".

 Other issues, however, are more difficult to explain.